lambdaschool-codegrade/web-45-web-sprint-challenge-advanced-web-applications-tfbielawski/README.md

 * [x] In `Login.js`, build all UI and state functionality needed to capture a username and password.
 * [x] Add in two routes that display the login component, one for the default path '/' and one for the login path '/login'.
 * [x] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 Codegrade autotests will fail without them.**
-* [-->] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
+* [x] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
 * [x] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**
 * [x] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
 * [x] Save the token to localStorage.